 Keeping Kids Active and Healthy Over Summer Vacation

-Be Prepared With Plans
+Be Prepared With At-Home Plans

-No matter how old they are, most kids need a little help when it comes to thinking of things to keep them active and healthy over the summertime.
-They might have some ideas in mind, but those might include playing video games and eating junk food.
-Having some plans for healthy activities to keep your kids busy will help to keep them on their toes and distracted from the unhealthy things they want to do.
-Here are a few examples of healthy plans for your kids over summer vacation:
+Having some plans for healthy activities to keep your kids busy at home will help to keep them on their toes and not suffering from boredom.
+Here are a few examples of at-home (or close-to-home) plans for your kids over summer vacation:

-- Find some easy and healthy recipes for your kids to help you cook for lunch or dinner.
+- Find some fun, easy and healthy recipes for your kids to help you cook for lunch or dinner.

 - Try some creative crafts like tie-dying t-shirts, painting tiles, or making bracelets.